When is Finding Alice on TV? What is it about?

-The group behind The Durrells are reuniting to create Discovering Alice – an ITV collection which follows a spouse’s “honest, raw, blackly comic journey of grief” after her husband’s dying.
+The workforce behind The Durrells are reuniting to create Discovering Alice – an ITV collection which follows a spouse’s “honest, raw, blackly comic journey of grief” after her husband’s demise.

 Roger Golby and Simon Nye created the six-part drama with Keeley Hawes, who stars because the titular character.